sw00/sett.sh/content/posts/2020/02/the-right-details.md

 Generally, I think we're reaching new levels of scale and complexity at which incremental approaches to design are insufficient.
 This will force the fore-runners in the field to return to the fundamentals and experiment.
-Perhaps the advent of [serverless](https://serverless-stack.com/chapters/what-is-serverless.html) and [deployless](https://thenewstack.io/dark-a-new-programming-language-for-deployless-deployments/) represents the start of this shift.
+Perhaps the advent of [serverless](https://serverless-stack.com/chapters/what-is-serverless.html) and [deployless](https://thenewstack.io/dark-a-new-programming-language-for-deployless-deployments/) represents the start of this shift[^low_code].
 Hopefully can learn and apply that same philosophy in our own daily work.
 Hopefully, reaching for fundamentals can give us more leverage and help us sweat the right details.
 More on this later.

 [^taylorism]: writing software is more like research and design of a new car than assembling that car in a conveyor belt.
+[^low_code]: there also seems to be a revival of "no-code" or "low-code" approaches and tools might belong here too (although I'm skeptical).